yozik04/nibe/README.md

 ### 3. Verify JSON files

-Verify that convertion was succesful and required lines correctly appeared in the json files.
+Verify that conversion was successful and required lines correctly appeared in the json files.
 If some modifications are required you need to edit `extensions.json` to fix these.
 Do not edit source CSV files.

 ### 4. Submit PR